-File Name Program Type command-name.RUN command-name.SAVE command-name.CPL command-name EPF static-mode CHL static-mode
+File Name Program Type

+command-name.RUN EPF

+command-name.SAVE static-mode

+command-name.CPL CPL

+command-name static-mode

 If you supply the .RUN, .CPL, or .SAVE suffix when you invoke a program, PRIMOS searches for only that particular program.
 For example, typing RESUME MYPROG.CPL only causes MYPROG.CPL to be invoked as a CPL program; PRIMOS does not search for MYPROG.RUN or MYPROG.CPL.RUN in this case.